lukso-network/docs/docs/guides/universal-receiver-delegate/create-custom-urd-2.md

 // Update those values in the .env file const { UP_ADDR, PRIVATE_KEY, UP_RECEIVER, PERCENTAGE } = process.env;

-/**
- * In this script, we will:
- * - deploy our URD implementation (LSP1URDForwarder.sol)
- * - setDataBatch on the UP to register URD implementation + permission for URD contract */ async function main() {
+async function main() {
   // ----------
   // BASE SETUP